Tommy Fleetwood: Professional career

 At the 2025 Ryder Cup, Fleetwood was a member of the European team that triumphed 1513 over the United States at Bethpage Black.
 He won both his foursomes matches with playing partner Rory McIlroy as well as claiming wins in both his four-ball matches alongside Justin Rose.
 He was defeated by Justin Thomas in the singles.
 At the end of the event, Fleetwood was given the Nicklaus-Jacklin Award.

 In October 2025, Fleetwood shot a 7-under 65 in the final round to win the DP World India Championship.
 He won by two strokes over 54-hole leader Keita Nakajima.
 The following month, he reached a playoff at the Abu Dhabi Golf Championship, but was defeated on the first extra hole by Aaron Rai who made birdie.
+Later in November, Fleetwood finished in a share for third place at the DP World Tour Championship.

+Fleetwood finished in a tie for fourth at the 2026 Open Championship, his challenge faltering on the final day after three successive bogeys at holes 9, 10 and 11.

 Personal life

 In 2017, Fleetwood married Clare Craig, who also acts as his manager and is 23 years his senior.
 They have one son together named Frankie born in 2017.
 Fleetwood also has two stepsons from Clare's first marriage, Oscar and Murray.
 In April 2024, Oscar made his first appearance on the Challenge Tour at the UAE Challenge, where Fleetwood acted as his caddie for the week.

 Fleetwood is a fan of Everton F.C.

 In March 2025, Fleetwood received an honorary fellowship from Liverpool John Moores University.